OSGeo/gdal/gdal/doc/source/drivers/raster/vrt.rst

 Creation of VRT Datasets
 ------------------------

 The VRT driver supports several methods of creating VRT datasets.
-As of GDAL 1.2.0 the vrtdataset.h include file should be installed with the core GDAL include files, allowing direct access to the VRT classes.
+The vrtdataset.h include file should be installed with the core GDAL include files, allowing direct access to the VRT classes.
 However, even without that most capabilities remain available through standard GDAL interfaces.